 Additionally, you may not use these credits for devices including home security systems or medical devices, such as wheelchairs.
 If you have expenses for medical devices, you may be able to claim them toward the Canada Revenue Agency’s medical tax credit.

-You may only claim up to $10,000 for either of these home renovation credits.
+You may only claim up to $10,000 including taxes for either of these home renovation credits.
 If you want to split the credit with your spouse or common-law partner, you may not claim more than a total of $10,000.
 If your expenses were less than $10,000, the combined amount you claim should not exceed your actual expenses.

-If you shared the expenses with people who live with you who are not your spouse or common-law partner, all of you may split the expenses, but you still must take care not to claim more than the lesser of $10,000 or the amount spent.
+If you shared the expenses with people who live with you who is not your spouse or common-law partner, all of you may split the expenses, but you still must take care not to claim more than the lesser of $10,000 or the amount spent.

 Home Renovation Credits on Final Returns